2022 EXHIBITIONS + PUBLIC ART

 KALEIDOSCOPE JODY KAHLON + NUHA SAAD

-Project launch March 2020 – ongoing at 1066 Glenhuntley Rd, Glenhuntley Melbourne
+1066 Glenhuntley Rd, Glenhuntley Melbourne VIC

 KALEIDOSCOPE is a creative collaboration between Melbourne fashion designer Jody Kahlon and Sydney artist Nuha Saad.
 Together they have created a bold theatrical work, where fashion meets sculpture, colour and optimism!